The Community’s Need for Diapers

 - Incontinence is considered a growing concern among adults age 60 and older

 - Last year (2013) we provided 742,000 diapers/adult incontinence items to our partner agencies, but had to turn down requests for many more hundreds of thousands of diapers.

 For every $1 dollar donated, we can distribute $3 worth of diapers!
 Make a donation.

 Access to a sufficient supply of diapers is essential for the health of Southern Arizona’s infants, disabled and elderly, and the quality of life of our community, but too many individuals don’t have the resources to adequately provide for this basic need.

 As long as poverty exists, children and adults in our community will need diapers.
-The need is already great… and it’s growing: just this past year, those living below the poverty line in Pima County grew by 27% meaning that 1 in 4 children is born into poverty annually.
+The need is already great… and it’s growing: just this past year, those living below the poverty line in Pima County grew by 27 percent meaning that 1 in 4 children is born into poverty annually.

-In 2012, Tucson was ranked the 6th poorest major metropolitan area in the country by the U.S. Census Burea; fully 37% of our city’s children live below the federal poverty line–a heartbreaking statistic.
+In 2013, Tucson was ranked the 8th poorest major metropolitan area in the country by the U.S. Census Bureau; fully 37 percent of our city’s children live below the federal poverty line–a heartbreaking statistic.